Tribulus Review: Does Tribulus Work?

 He spent the entire flight sitting petrified beside her father, with his lunch tray flattened over his lap to conceal his “condition.”

-Although there is some contradictory evidence for the testosterone-boosting effects of tribulus, all the most recent published western data suggests tribulus is a dud for androgen production.
+Although there is some contradictory evidence for the testosterone-boosting effects of tribulus, all the most recent published western data suggests it’s a dud for androgen production.

-However, that doesn’t mean tribulus supplementation offers no benefit at all.
+However, that doesn’t mean supplementation offers no benefit at all.

-It’s value may lie in its ability to boost the libido / increase erections, and for that reason alone it may be worth experimenting with.
+It’s value may lie in its ability to boost the libido / increase erections, and for that reason alone it may be worth experimenting with – especially considering the low cost and long safety record this supplement offers.